AMDatIMDEA/tda-segmentor/README.md

     tda-segmentor -vs 0.04 -useallcores FAU.cube

 saves segmentation information of the void space written to a .csv file, *FAU_Void_Segments.csv* in addition to the *.vtk* files, *FAU_Segmentation.vtk* and *FAU_CriticalPoints.vtk*.
 The .csv file has 10 columns viz. regionID (ID of the segment), x y z (coordinates of the grid point), Scalar (value of distance function at the grid point), RegionMaxValue (maximum value of the distance function in the segment), isMaximum, isSaddle, (if the grid point corresponds to a maxima or 2-saddle), numberOfPoints (number of grid points in the segment), Volume (volume of the segment), numberOfConnections (number of segments the current segment is connected to).
-The column numberOfConnections can be very usedful in identifying isolated segments.
+The column numberOfConnections can be very useful in identifying isolated segments.
 If numberOfConnections is 0, then they are completely disconnected, and are inaccessible to a guest molecule. **NOTE:** Here the persistence threshold is an optional parameter and *tda-segmentor -vs -useallcores FAU.cube* can also be used; the persistence threshold is taken as 1% of the maximum value, but it is recommended to give the persistence threshold as an input.

 ### Solid Segmentation